je09/spotifind-app/README.md

 3. Create a new folder in your User's folder and name it "spotifind" or ".spotifind" if you don't want it to be visible.
 3. Download and save "[spotyfind.yml](https://raw.githubusercontent.com/je09/spotifind-app/refs/heads/main/spotifind-example.yml)" file to the "spotifind" folder you created in the previous step.
 Check if the file name is "spotifind.yml".
 4. Open the "spotifind.yml" with any text editor (TextEdit for example) - (Left-click on the file -> Open with -> TextEdit).
-5. Set your saveLocation (it's a folder where all the scanned playlists will be saved), recommended path for macOS is - '/Users/username/Documents/Spotify Playlists', where username is your macOS username.
-Make sure, that there are quotes around the path!
 4. Well done, save your file, but do not close it yet.
 You can go to the step 2 now!

 # Step 2 - Getting Spotify API credentials